 Aged Cannabis Will Make You Feel Sleepier

 Now, this sounds interesting.
 When THC degrades over time, it becomes a soothing chemical – cannabinol (CBN).
-This constituent of the cannabis plant is five time more sedating than Tetrahydrocannabinol.
+This constituent of the cannabis plant is five times more sedating than Tetrahydrocannabinol.

 Marijuana Helps You Fall Asleep Faster

 When compared to chamomile tea, using cannabis in moderate amounts is more effective.
-According to a study in 1973 showed that THC decreased the average time it took participants to fall asleep by an hour.
+According to a study in 1973, THC decreased the average time it took participants to fall asleep by an hour.

 Source: The Daily Beast

 THC or CBD used before bed can lead to an increase in overall sleep.
-One study has found that the more THC in the body, the more time a person will spend sleeping.
+Additionally, one study found that the more THC in the body, the more time a person will spend sleeping.

 Cannabis Promotes Better Breathing

 If you experience a sleep condition characterized by frequent obstructions of breath that can last up to several minutes, you probably struggle with sleep apnea.
-The least comfortable thing about this condition is that it causes the individual to wake up several times over the course of the night, which results in such effects like headaches, fatigue, inattention, daytime sleepiness, and other health problems.
+The least comfortable thing about this condition is that it causes the individual to wake up several times over the course of the night.
+As a result, they may experience effects such as headaches, fatigue, inattention, daytime sleepiness, and other health problems.

 As preclinical studies find, cannabis improves this condition.
 A study in 2013 that measured the effects of dronabinol (a THC “mimic”) recorded improvements in 15 out of 17 study subjects after 21 days of treatment.
 Another 2012 study examined the THC’s potential to restore respiratory stability by regulating the signaling of serotonin.

 According to my personal experience, cannabis relieves the problem of snoring.
 When I was using alcohol, each heavier night got me snoring like a damn beast.
 On a daily basis, this problem was not so troublesome, but it still happened.
-On the contrary, I’ve never snored when I took my green nightcap, so now both me and my fiancee live happier life.
+On the contrary, I’ve never snored when I took my green nightcap.
+So now both me and my fiancee live a happier (and quieter!) life.